 Berry, wine, chocolate, floral

 Once grouped with Sidamo, the Guji zone has earned recognition as a distinct origin.
 Ultra-high elevations and ancient heirloom varietals produce cups with an unmistakable tropical sweetness and delicate floral perfume.
 Guji coffees are often among the highest-scoring lots at international cuppings.
+The Hambela and Shakiso areas within Guji have become particularly sought-after for their clean, fruit-forward profiles.

 Altitude